17 Spectacular places to visit in Malaga (beyond beaches)

 The entry fee for the museum costs 3 euros.
 If you combine it with the temporary exhibition, you need to pay only 4 euros.

-If you have spare two hours (or three) while visiting the city, stop at the Pompidou Centre in Malaga.
-This colourful glass cube is a dominant feature in Malaga port.
+If you have spare two hours (or three) while visiting the city, stop at the Pompidou Centre.
+This colourful glass cube is a dominant feature in the city’s port.
 The museum is a branch of one of the top museums in France – the Pompidou Centre in Paris.
-Moreover, Pompidou Centre in Malaga is the first branch of this world-famous museum located outside France.
+Moreover, this Pompidou Centre is the first branch of this world-famous museum located outside France.

 The Pompidou Centre is one of the best places to visit in Malaga because it houses a vast collection of contemporary art.
 This cube structure is home to modern art from all over the world.
 In the gallery underground, you can see canvases, sculptures and video installations from the prestigious Paris collection.
 Highlights include the works by Picasso, Frida Kahlo and other famous artists.
 There are also temporary exhibits every few months.